jeffryhawchab/React-Portfolio/README.md

 > This is a personal portfolio built with React and powered by Vite for fast development and build processes.
 The design is styled using TailwindCSS, allowing for a sleek, responsive, and modern interface.
 The portfolio showcases my projects, skills, and background, optimized for performance and accessibility.

+## if you liked it give it a ⭐ thank you .

 ### ✨ [Demo](https://jeffreyhawchab.vercel.app)

 ## setup the project